LabsVelns/Deep-Learning-Projects/Video Enhancing ESRGAN/README.md

 ### Major contributions

-The major contributions of this revision are:
+The significant contributions of this revision are:

 1. Building a pipeline and adding features to generate super-resolution videos by processing one frame of a video at a time.
-2. Building transformation tools to randomly select video frames and random cropped locations to avoid overfitting and speed up the training process.
+2. Building transformation tools to randomly select video frames and randomly cropped locations to avoid overfitting and speed up the training process.
 3. Enabling gradients on the model.
 4. Initializing an Adam optimizer (optimizer not provided in source code, nor mentioned in the paper).
 5. Creating a feature extractor from VGG19 (mentioned in the ESRGAN paper but not provided in the code).